 Here’s how to create your own natural, homemade face moisturizer at home!
 Say goodbye to expensive store-bought creams and hello to a natural, healthy glow!

 Like the popular homemade wrinkle cream, the recipe below is great for reducing and preventing wrinkles; it’s also non-greasy and absorbs quickly into the skin.
-I often apply this anti-aging cream after using my homemade anti-aging serum or facial oil as it helps it penetrate the skin more quickly and it eliminates the oiliness.
+I often apply this anti-aging cream after using my homemade anti-aging serum as it helps it penetrate the skin more quickly and eliminates the oiliness.

 Moisturizing is the most important part of skincare.
 Without it, the skin can look tired and dry and age faster.